 HONS-290 Sophomore Essay

-Students work on a subject of their choice and select a faculty sponsor.
-The essay addresses an original thesis formulated by the student, summing up a semester of research and reflection in a well-argued position paper.
-Students typically use this project to develop and integrate knowledge gained in previous academic work or to investigate a new subject.
-HONS 290 is convened by an Honors Program director or associate director and one of the university's professional librarians.
+Students research and write about a subject of their choice, under the guidance of a faculty sponsor.
+The essay addresses an original thesis formulated by the student, emerging from a semester of research and reflection.
+Students use this project to develop and integrate knowledge gained in previous academic work or they elect to investigate new subjects.
+HONS:290 is convened by the Honors Program director or associate director and one of the university's professional librarians.
 It provides support for essay students.
-Students must enroll in HONS 290 and complete an essay in either the fall or spring term of the sophomore year in order to remain members of the Honors Program.
+Students must enroll in HONS:290 and complete an essay in either the fall or spring term of the sophomore year in order to remain members of the Honors Program.